 When reading or discussing government housing options, one may hear terms like Affordable Housing, Section 8, Elderly Housing or Low-Income Housing.
 Today it is common for government sponsored housing programs to be referred to as "Affordable Housing" and there are many different types of assistance offered.
 The purpose of affordable housing is to make housing affordable and available for debt burdened families, people with disabilities and the elderly.
-For the purposes of this guide, "Affordable Housing" shall mean "Federally Subsidized Housing" made available to qualifying low-income households through the federal tax program or a government (HUD) or the US Department of Agricultural (USDA).
+For the purposes of this guide, "Affordable Housing" shall mean "Federally Subsidized Housing" made available to qualifying low-income households through the federal tax program or a government sponsored housing program such as the U.S. Department of Housing and Urban Development (HUD) or the US Department of Agricultural (USDA).
 The subsidy may come in the form of funds to off-set development costs such as income tax credits, special financing or assistance to pay for rental or operating subsidies.
 Most affordable housing is reserved for income-qualifying low-income households and have rents that do not exceed a specific percentage (usually 30%) of a household's gross annual income.
 See also "Subsidized Housing" in the glossary of this guide.